kalpadas599/Beyond_QWERTY_Project/README.md

   npm run preview
   ```
 ## License
-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/kalpadas599/Beyond_QWERTY_Project/blob/99b8e88d0cfa1e818e97f8febd4a907f662213d8/LICENSE) file for details.

 ## 💡 How to Contribute